abhijitsarkar/feign/README.md

    * Disable default matchers: Set the property `feign.matchers.disable: true` in the `application.yml`.
      This disables all default matchers that ship with Feign, but that does not mean you cannot pick and choose.
-     For example, to enable the `DefaultMethodMatcher`, put the following in a `@Configuration` class.
+     For example, to disable the `DefaultMethodMatcher`, put the following in a `@Configuration` class.

          @Bean
          DefaultMethodMatcher defaultMethodMatcher() {